macbuse/Chromebook/LaTeX.md

 - good battery life
 - Chrome OS.

-She liked it.
-Did all the set up herself, already had a Google account for her Android phone.
-Actually I found another model the Acer Chromebook 14 on sale and bought it for myself.
-Unfortunately my daughter found this alumnium MacBook lookalike more alluring and I ended up with the Asus.
+She liked it, did all the set up herself ( easy since she already had a Google account for her Android phone) but the ASUS is a bit plasticy.
+Hey for 240euros?
+Actually a couple of days later I found another model, the ACER Chromebook 14, on sale at the same price and bought it for myself.
+Unfortunately, my daughter found the Acer, which is a sleekish alumnium MacBook lookalike, more alluring and I ended up with the ASUS.

-This is the story of how I set it up for work.
+This is the story of how I set the ASUS up for work and, as a professional mathematician, this entails:

+- setting up an environment for programming in Python (and other stuff)
+- installing a document preparation system i.e. LaTex.

+Curiously, it is **much, much** easier to do the latter if one knows how to do the former.
+I believe this is a question of imagination and understanding how modern technologies should fit together.
+In fact, the web seemed to be full of people searching a solution but *not seeing* that the solution to both these problems was almost the same.
+It took less than two days to have a fully functional environment.
+The key insight is to understand that Chrome OS is engineered to *support web applications* and that the *JuPyteR* project is a flexible web based development environment.

+Incidentally this document was prepared as in MarkDown using JuPyteR.

+---

+#### Who is this for

+Most people who have a minimum experience of a Linux terminal and:
+- know how to navigate in a **bash** shell
+- aren't frightened of **sudo**
+- know where Linux should put stuff by default
+- know what a package manager is (e.g. apt)
+- are prepared to edit config files by hand.

+---

 ## Chrome OS

 According to [Wikipedia](https://en.wikipedia.org/wiki/Chrome_OS):

 *Chrome OS is an operating system designed by Google that is based on the Linux kernel and uses the Google Chrome web browser as its principal user interface.
-As a result, Chrome OS primarily supports web applications*
+As a result, Chrome OS primarily supports web applications*.

 ### Philosophy

 Personally I'm quite happy with this i.e. accessing an application via a web interface rather than a window manager.
 I've been listening to music via a [SqueezeBox server](https://en.wikipedia.org/wiki/Squeezebox_(network_music_player) for a long time.
-For work I switched from writing  Python scripts in Komodo edit to writing in the browser using *JuPyteR* a couple of years ago.
+A couple of years ago, I switched from writing  Python scripts in Komodo Edit/Idle to using *JuPyteR* the browser.
+There are, undoubtedly, certain disadvantages to this method of development but these are outweighed by the advantages when, for example, exploring data.

 ### The challenge of LaTeX